tolomea/rotarycraft/README.md

 A setup may have multiple equilibrium speeds and manipulating the system in real time can bump it from one equilibrium to another.

-This allows for engine that can stall out and machines that require extra torque to get them started.
+This allows for engines that can stall out and machines that require extra torque to get them started.
 It can even allow for engines that require starter motors.

 In practice this is only fractionally harder to calculate.
 However in game play terms it makes things a lot more